toofarm/shanecom/_content/posts/first-impressions-of-svelte.md

 ### Speed

 Unlike React and Vue, Svelte does away entirely with the virtual DOM, instead relying on a compiler to transform your .svelte components into highly optimized Javascript.
-As a result, Svelte ships a minuscule payload to the browser, resulting in blinding-fast page performance.
+As a result, Svelte ships a minuscule payload to the browser, resulting in blinding-fast on-page performance.

+Svelte's migration way from the virtual DOM and toward the compiler is its banner feature.
+Framework founder [Rich Harris](https://github.com/Rich-Harris) has maintained that the virtual DOM is bloats React payloads unnecessarily and Svelte makes a compelling argument for this statement's truth.